byzer-org/byzer-lang/docs/gitbook/en/datahouse/delta.md

 and checkpointLocation="/tmp/s-cpl6";
 ```

-We set x and y as primary keys, then check the data：
+set x and y as primary keys, then check the data：

 ```sql
 load delta.`/tmp/delta/wow-0` as show_table1;